queirozz8/queirozz.fm/README.md

 - More advanced buttons with interactive menus;
 - Clear all buttons on input fields.

+<h5>Detail: Because it's a web application, of course it doesn't have mobile support.
+For that, a mobile app should be created, with the full adapted layout.</h5>
 ###

 <h2>🇧🇷 PT-BR: Uma adaptação do Spotify feito interamente por mim e do zero.</h2>